 Many people confuse food intolerances with food allergy but they are not the same and have different causes.
 This article is intended to help the reader understand those differences.
 Always consult your doctor if you are worried about symptoms caused by food.

 Food intolerances do not involve the immune system.
-The symptoms are often much slower to occur, involve larger doses and often happen because the body is unable to process the food effectively.
+The symptoms usually occur much more slowly, after eating significant amounts of a particular food, and often because the body is unable to process the food effectively.
 Many food intolerances involve the digestive system.
-For example, lactose intolerance is a condition where a sugar called lactose is poorly digested and thus fermented by gut bacteria.
-Wheat intolerance is also common, and salicylates within foods can also cause symptoms.
+For example, lactose intolerance is a common condition where a sugar called lactose is poorly digested and thus fermented by gut bacteria.
+Wheat intolerance is also common, and salicylates within foods can often also cause symptoms.
 Some think that histamine in food may cause symptoms on rare occasions.

 The symptoms caused by food intolerance are varied.
 Digestive symptoms may include bloating, diarrhoea, nausea or vomiting.
 Other signs may include fatigue, sluggishness or joint pains.

-As no validated test for food intolerance has been devised, a diagnosis can be extremely difficult to reach.
-It is important to get expert medical advice, and the doctor should bear in mind that the approach in the case of a child may be different to that taken with an adult patient.
+There is no validated test for food intolerance, and the clinical diagnosis can only be made after excluding known causes.
+It is important to get expert medical advice, and the doctor’s approach in the case of a child may need to be different to that taken with an adult patient.
 Tests used to diagnose food allergy – skin prick tests and blood tests – are not able to diagnose a food intolerance.
-On our view, over-the-counter testing, or methods suggested on the Internet, should be viewed with great suspicion and not used as there is no evidence that they are of any value.
+Over-the-counter testing or methods suggested on the Internet should be viewed with great suspicion and not used as there is no evidence that they are of any value.
 However a well-trained healthcare professional may be able to tell from what the patient reports whether the reaction is driven by the immune system or not; and if a food intolerance is suspected, an elimination and reintroduction diet may be suggested.
 This is where the suspect food is cut out of the diet and later reintroduced to see if symptoms occur.

 If you believe you may suffer from a food intolerance, it is important not to restrict your diet without getting expert advice.